Quick Links

 WP Rich Snippets

-Google Structured Data Markup helper will help you create the necessary code to put on your website.
+Google’s Structured Data Markup Helper will create the necessary code you need to include rich snippets on your website.

 Here’s how it works: